MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 [//]: <> (MVL-653)

-### Macro-Modules {#TutorialMacroModules}
+### Macro modules {#TutorialMacroModules}

 You have probably already noticed how the modules differ in color.
 Each color represents another type of module:

-  * The blue modules are called ML-Modules, they process voxel-images.
+  * The blue modules are called ML-Modules, they process voxel images.
   * Green modules are OpenInventor-modules, they enable visual 3D scene graphs.
-  * The brown modules are called Macro-modules.
-Macro-modules encapsulate a whole network in a single module.
+  * The brown modules are called Macro modules.
+Macro modules encapsulate a whole network in a single module.

-To condense our filter into one single module, we will now be creating a Macro-module out of it.
+To condense our filter into one single module, we will now be creating a Macro module out of it.
 To do that, right-click on the group-title and select *Convert To Local Macro*.
-Name your new Macro-module and finish.
-You just created a local Macro-module.
-Local Macro-modules can only be used in the network they were created in.
+Name your new Macro module and finish.
+You just created a local Macro module.
+Local Macro modules can only be used in the network they were created in.

 ![Convert to Local Macro](/images/tutorials/basicmechanics/BM_21.png "Convert to Local Macro")
 ![Your first Local Macro](/images/tutorials/basicmechanics/BM_22.png "Your first Local Macro")

-Right-click the Macro-module and select *Show Internal Network* to inspect and change the internal network.
-You can change the properties of the new Macro-module by changing the properties in the internal network.
+Right-click the Macro module and select *Show Internal Network* to inspect and change the internal network.
+You can change the properties of the new Macro module by changing the properties in the internal network.
 You can, for example, right-click the module `Convolution` and change the kernel.
 These changes will be preserved.

 ![Internal Network of your Local Macro](/images/tutorials/basicmechanics/BM_23.png "Internal Network of your local Macro")